| |

 whistles and unnecessary pretentions often work

+best.
 All of which brings us to Monoshock.

 Lordy, where to begin?
 Well for one thing it’s a